- News and insights

-Inflation (measured by the consumer price index) is currently at 3.2% and the Bank of England Base rate at 0.1%, meaning the real value of cash savings is being eroded by 3.1% a year.
+Inflation (measured by the consumer price index) is currently at 10.1% and the Bank of England base rate at 4% (as at February 2023), meaning the real value of cash savings is being eroded by approximately 6% a year.

 But the question then arises of how much cash is too much to leave in the bank (and subject to the ravages of inflation) and how much to invest.

 David Goodfellow, Head of UK Financial Planning at CGWM, provides some key points to think about when trying to answer that question, and gives some examples to act as a guide through this complex topic.

 Key points to consider when deciding whether to invest cash

 Deciding how much cash you need to keep in the bank, and how much can be invested with the aim of beating inflation, is a complicated and very personal decision.
 What is right for one client may be completely inappropriate for the next, so it is always best to seek advice from a professional.

 But to start your thinking on the topic, we would suggest considering:

 - The security of your income.
 If you rely on employment income to pay your living costs, you may be well advised to keep more of a cash buffer in your account in case you lose your job.
 However, someone with a guaranteed income, such as a final salary pension, may be better off investing more and keeping less in the bank.